Racing Fitness

 Imagine driving the fastest cars on earth, imagine the strain this puts on your body.
 Fitter than football players and leaner than most athletes: racing car drivers possess some of the most finely tuned bodies on earth.

 Medical studies consent.
-During a race a driver must remain calm, focused and in constant communication with the technical team while perfectly manoeuvring a highly complex vehicle around an unfamiliar track alongside competitors, travelling at speeds over 300 kilometres/hour.
+During a race a driver must remain calm, focused and in constant communication with the technical team while perfectly maneuvering a highly complex vehicle around an unfamiliar track alongside competitors, traveling at speeds over 300 kilometers/hour.

 All this in an environment where one wrong move can cost lives calls for a sportsman at the very peak of physical and mental strength.
 Fifteen years ago drivers achieved this by visiting the gym twice a week.
 These days they know better.